-Hair and fecal samples are collected from each individual small mammal to look at long-term (hair) and short-term (feces) stress.
+Hair and fecal samples were collected from each individual small mammal to look at long-term (hair) and short-term (feces) stress.
 High cortisol levels, which correlate to high stress levels, can deteriorate an animal’s health, lowering their reproductive success and making them more susceptible to disease.
-Our goal is to evaluate this physiological stress along an urban to exurban gradient to identify causes and trends, which can lead to land–management recommendations that increase the health of a native small mammal community and thus create a healthier and more diverse ecosystem as a whole.
+The goal was to evaluate this physiological stress along an urban to exurban gradient to identify causes and trends, which can lead to land–management recommendations that increase the health of a native small mammal community and thus create a healthier and more diverse ecosystem as a whole.

 The Small Mammal Role in Lyme Disease